-Tell administer all the pertinent information and conduct a warm hand off (caringly explain to the student what is happening and why the new professional is involved) to the School Based Health Center or whoever will be doing the Risk Assessment.
+Tell the administrator all the pertinent information and conduct a warm hand off (caringly explain to the student what is happening and why the new professional is involved) to the School Based Health Center or whoever will be doing the interview.

-Parents are contacted after the Risk Assessment.
+Parents are contacted.